jurgob/jurgo-boemo-blog/content/blog/20250726_progressive-react-when-your-app-still-works-with-js-disabled/index.md

 In the last year, I worked extensively with Remix and React Router 7, and I have to say it was a genuinely pleasant experience.
 If you're a seasoned web developer like me—someone who was there when AJAX was becoming a thing and struggled to make websites work both with and without JavaScript enabled—you'll really appreciate the evolution of React Router.

-To demonstrate these concepts, I built a Matrix chat application that works perfectly with JavaScript disabled. **You can try it yourself at [https://matrix-chat.fly.dev](https://matrix-chat.fly.dev)** - disable JavaScript in your browser and see how all the core functionality still works: registration, login, room creation, browsing rooms, and sending messages.
-Then re-enable JavaScript to experience the enhanced real-time features.
+To demonstrate these concepts, I built a Matrix chat application that works almost entirely without JavaScript. **You can try it yourself at [https://matrix-chat.fly.dev](https://matrix-chat.fly.dev)** - disable JavaScript in your browser and see how everything works: registration, login, room creation, browsing rooms, and sending messages.
+The only thing that won't work is seeing new messages from other users in real-time—you'll need to refresh the page for that.
+Then re-enable JavaScript to get the enhanced real-time synchronization.

+## Why This Matters: Beyond Just "Working Without JavaScript"

+The point of building apps that work without JavaScript isn't just about supporting users who have disabled JavaScript—though that's important.
+The real benefits are more practical and impactful:

+### Escaping the Uncanny Valley

+The most compelling reason is **performance and user experience**.
+In poor network conditions, your JavaScript bundle might take 10-15 seconds to download and parse.
+During this time, users are stuck in an "uncanny valley"—they can see your app, but nothing works when they click.
+Buttons don't respond, forms don't submit, links don't navigate.
+This can last much longer than you think, especially on slower devices or networks.

+With progressive enhancement, your app is immediately functional.
+Users can start accomplishing their goals right away, even if the enhanced features haven't loaded yet.

+### Real Performance Benefits

+- **Faster Time to Interactive (TTI)**: Core functionality is available before JavaScript loads
+- **Reduced Cumulative Layout Shift (CLS)**: Server-rendered content is stable and complete
+- **Better First Contentful Paint (FCP)**: No waiting for client-side rendering
+- **Resilient to JavaScript failures**: If your bundle fails to load or throws an error, the app still works

+### Accessibility by Default

+- **Screen readers work immediately**: Server-rendered HTML is immediately accessible to assistive technologies
+- **Keyboard navigation**: Standard HTML elements provide built-in keyboard support
+- **Low-powered devices**: Older devices that struggle with heavy JavaScript can still use the app
+- **Assistive technology compatibility**: Progressive enhancement ensures compatibility with a wider range of accessibility tools

+### SEO and Crawlability

+- **Search engines get real content**: No waiting for JavaScript to render content
+- **Social media previews work**: Open Graph tags and meta descriptions are immediately available
+- **Web scrapers and bots**: Third-party tools can access your content without executing JavaScript

+### Developer Benefits

+- **Easier debugging**: You can isolate server-side vs client-side issues
+- **Simpler testing**: Core functionality can be tested without complex JavaScript environments
+- **Better error boundaries**: Server-side errors are handled gracefully, client-side errors don't break core functionality

-## The Philosophy: Back to Web Fundamentals
+## The Philosophy: Progressive Enhancement as Modern Best Practice

-There's something profoundly satisfying about building applications that embrace web standards rather than fighting against them.
-React Router 7 represents a return to the core principle of progressive enhancement: start with a solid foundation that works for everyone, then layer on enhancements for those who can benefit from them.

-This philosophy isn't new—it's as old as the web itself.
-HTML provides structure, CSS provides presentation, and JavaScript provides behavior.
+This approach represents a return to web fundamentals, but with modern tools that make it sustainable.
+HTML provides structure, CSS provides presentation, and JavaScript provides behavior enhancement.
 The magic happens when these technologies work together harmoniously, with each layer gracefully degrading when the next isn't available.

 Modern React development, especially with server-side rendering and React Server Components, is essentially a sophisticated evolution of this principle.
 We're not abandoning the separation of concerns; we're redefining what those concerns are.
 Instead of separating HTML, CSS, and JavaScript, we're now separating server and client responsibilities.